ARM-software/mango/README.md

 Mango internally uses a parallel implementation of a multi-armed bandit bayesian optimizer based on the gaussian process.
 Some of the salient features of Mango are:
-- Ability to easily define complex search spaces that are compatible with the scikit-learn random search and gridsearch functions.
+- Ability to easily define complex search spaces compatible with the scikit-learn random search and grid-search functions.
-- Internally uses state of the art optimizer, which allows sampling a batch of values in parallel for evaluation.
+- Provides a state-of-the-art optimizer, which allows sampling a batch of values in parallel for evaluation.
-- The objective function can be arbitrarily complex, which can be scheduled on local, cluster,  or cloud infrastructure.
+- The objective function can be arbitrarily complex, scheduled on local, cluster,  or cloud infrastructure.
-- The ease of usage was kept in mind with the ability to plugin new distributions for search space and new optimizer algorithms.
+- The ease of usage was kept in mind to plugin new distributions for search space and optimizer algorithms.

 ## Index
 1. [Installation](#setup)